The Haunting of Sorority Row: Production

 The film was shot in Vancouver.
 Its working title was Hell House.

 Release

-The film was premiered on October 6, 2007, on Lifetime on Global in Canada and on Lifetime in the United States as a Halloween tie-in.
+The film was premiered on October 6, 2007, on Global in Canada and on Lifetime in the United States as a Halloween tie-in.
 In France, NT1 broadcast the film on July 6, 2011, under the title Dark Intentions.

 A barebones DVD was released in the United States on August 24, 2010, with Dolby Digital stereo sound and a 1.33:1 "full screen" aspect ratio.
 In France, the film was released in the DVD and Blu-ray formats on May 2, 2012, under the title Deadly Pledge.
 Both discs feature the proper "widescreen" presentation of the film and the blu-ray contains lossless stereo tracks in both the original English and dubbed French as well as lossy Dolby Digital 5.1 mixes in both languages.
 It is currently the only high-definition release of the film.